-Present: Head Coach of the AAU National Karate Team and member of the AAU national karate Coaches Committee.
+Present: Chuck Merriman is Head Coach of the AAU National Karate Team and member of the AAU national karate Coaches Committee.
 Member of the AAU National Karate Program Technical Committee and perform the duties of Chief Arbitrator for AAU Region One Karate and for the AAU National Karate Championships.

 1997: Appointed to the Referee’s Council as Chief Referee for the Okinawa Karate Kobudo World Tournament in Naha, Okinawa.